 If the Dialog Token field in the Link Measurement Request frame is equal to a nonzero value, the responding STA shall perform the measurement on the next frame received from the requesting STA and shall send back a Link Measurement Report frame corresponding to the received frame.
 If the Link Measurement Request frame includes the Periodic Report Request subelement and the responding STA accepts a periodic link measurement request, at the time indicated by the value of the Reporting Start Time subfield, the responding STA shall send at least one Link Measurement Report frame including the Periodic Report subelement to the requesting STA for each report interval.
-The transmission of this unsolicited Link Measurement Report frame should be as close as possible to the start of each consecutive report interval subject to channel access rules.
-The total number of report intervals shall be equal to the value of the Reporting Count subfield in the Link Measurement Request frame.
+The transmission of at least one unsolicited Link Measurement Report frame should be as close as possible to the start of each consecutive report interval subject to channel access rules.
+The total number of report intervals shall be equal or smaller than the value of the Reporting Count subfield in the Link Measurement Request frame.
 If the Link Measurement Request frame includes the Periodic Report Request subelement and the responding STA rejects a periodic link measurement request, the responding STA shall transmit a Link Measurement Report frame and set the Accept/Reject Periodic Report subfield within the Periodic Report Control field of the Periodic Report subelement to 0.